-In addition, the LAO provides staff with greater flexibility during the months of September through December.
-During these months, with the approval of a manager, staff can work a modified schedule such as four ten-hour work days each week to get to the required 40-hour work week for full-time staff.
+In addition, the LAO provides staff with greater flexibility during the months of July through December.
+During these months, core hours change to 10:00 A.M. to 4:00 P.M.
+In addition, with the approval of a manager, staff can work a modified schedule such as four ten-hour work days each week to get to the required 40-hour work week for full-time staff.

 Most of the travel that you do will be associated with learning your program area.
 For example, you may travel to San Luis Obispo for two-day meeting of the California Transportation Commission meeting where transportation policy and the implementation of bond funding will be discussed.
 Typically, site visits are in-state and last a day or two.
 The duration and frequency of site visits is up to you and your manager and what you determine is necessary to fully understanding your program area.
 You may also travel to attend conferences related to your subject area.
 The length of travel associated with conferences will depend on the length of the conference you attend.

 During your first year at the LAO you will receive a significant amount of classroom and on-the-job training to further develop your skills.

 Training is provided in the following areas:

 In addition, analysts in various sections throughout the office will present information about the projects they are working on or provide informational sessions in their policy areas throughout the year.
 Topics for these sessions have included how K-12 education is funded in California, tax subsidies for the film industry, and a discussion about state and local mandates.

 Analysts also attend a wide variety of conferences and educational seminars, and conduct site visits in support of their continuing professional development.